Silviu-Marian/reedux/README.md

 ```

 #### Limitations
+- Preserving externally managed reducers is not supported
-- Deleting reducers or store paths is only possible if replacing the whole store
+- Deleting reducers or store paths is not supported

 #### Similar efforts
 - [redux-modules](https://github.com/procore/redux-modules)